-Please keep in mind there are no guarantees with the disavow tool, but it is well worth a go when you consider your final option, which is to move the site to a brand new domain and begin the back-linking process from scratch.
+Please keep in mind there are no guarantees with the disavow tool, but it is well worth a go when you consider your final option: to move the site to a brand new domain and begin the back-linking process from scratch.

-Diverse IPs – Is there a good spread of IP addresses for the pages that link to your website?
-A lot of links from the same or very similar IP addresses may indicate a blog network or links from self-owned domains.
+- Diverse IPs – Is there a good spread of IP addresses for the pages that link to your website?
+Many links from the same or very similar IP addresses may indicate a blog network or links from self-owned domains.

-Lots of links from the same domain – These could indicate site-wide links that may need removing.
-If the site is an authority and you get traffic from that site, then you might want to leave those links intact.
-If they are sitewide, and on low-quality domains, then get them removed.
+- Lots of links from the same domain – These could indicate site-wide links that may need removing.
+If the site is an authority and you get traffic from that site, you might want to leave those links intact.
+If they are sitewide and on low-quality domains, then get them removed.

-Too many keyword phrase anchor texts – Google Penguin is looking at the anchor text of inbound links.
-If you have a lot of links with the exact same anchor text, then that is unnatural, and Google knows it.
-If it is the name of your site, then that’s okay.
+- Too many keyword phrase anchor texts – Google Penguin is looking at the anchor text of inbound links.
+If you have many links with the same anchor text, that is unnatural, and Google knows it.
+It is ok only if the name of your site is used.
 If it is commercial keyword phrases that you want your site to rank for, then that’s not okay.
 In 2012, anchor text links became a lot less important.
-My advice is to water these down significantly and aim for links designed to increase your authority, i.e., using your domain name, brand name or domain URL as the anchor text.
+My advice is to water these down significantly and aim for links designed to increase your authority, i.e., using your domain name, brand name, or domain URL as the anchor text.

-Backlinks from spun content – This is a huge problem if you have ever used automated backlink software to create backlinks using spun content.
+- Backlinks from spun content – This is a huge problem if you have ever used automated backlink software to create backlinks using spun content.
 The spun content is one of the deadly sins of SEO.
-Google has been and will continue to be, on the warpath for this.
+Google has been and will continue to be on the warpath for this.
 It is getting better and better at detecting it too.
 If you find backlinks in spun content, do your best to get them taken down.
-Sometimes this type of backlink is easy to spot by looking at the titles of the pages containing the backlinks.
+Sometimes this type of backlink is easy to spot by looking at the pages’ titles containing the backlinks.